PoojaPatil769/JavaByKiran_Website_Selenium_Java_POM_DDT_Internship_Project/README.md

 ____

-📄The Register Page allows new users to create an account in the JavaByKiran / TheKiranAcademy application.
+⭐The Register Page allows new users to create an account in the JavaByKiran / TheKiranAcademy application.
 This page captures essential user details and enables successful registration before logging into the system.
 It plays a key role in validating new user onboarding workflows.